Andabe-Net/Azure-DevOps/Networking-in-azure/README.md

 setting up nginx server within the virtual machine by using azure bastion to access the virtual machine.

-"Note: We can deploy a vm in a subnet using an arm-template that creates a new network.
+"Note: VM can be deployed in a subnet using an arm-template that creates a new network.
 But in this example,

 I tried to deploy to an already existing virtual network and subnet."
 Script-02.sh will create a new resource group,